NetApp/fsx-ontap-vscode/README.md

 * Resource Management: Browse and manage FSx file systems, SVMs and volumes.
 * Single-click ONTAP CLI access: Open ONTAP CLI in a single click using the VS Code terminal.
 * One-Click Operations: Create SVMs, Volumes and snapshots, generate mount scripts and deploy templates.
+* View the content of the files in your volumes.
 ### AI-Powered Chat Integration
 * @fsx-ontap Chat Participant: Leverage Bedrock or GitHub Co-pilot to query your AWS FSx for ONTAP storage resources.
 * @fsx-ontap /filesystem : Use natural language to query ONTAP (FSx for ONTAP OS), with no need for prior ONTAP knowledge.